Winner of the James Beard/ KitchenAid Cookbook of the Year 2000 and Winner of the Beard Award for the Best Writing on Food 2000.

 Bookmark and Share

-Alexandria-Style Griddled Fish
+Alexandria-style Griddled Fish

 Samak Mishwi min al-Iskandriyya